ruihukuang/LLM_engineering/week2/README.md

 In addition, create an adversarial conversation between Chatbots.
 The models are gpt-4.1-mini and claude-3-5-haiku-latest.

-The screenshot below shows a part of conversations.
+The screenshot below shows a part of outputs.
 <img width="1526" height="1262" alt="image" src="https://github.com/user-attachments/assets/01a6ce19-c30e-4ea3-b173-a8ce545ef93d" />